top of page

 Lam Research: A high-quality company in a rapidly expanding sector.

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Lam Research.
-If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
-Instructions on how to do so can be found here.
-I don't own any stocks in Lam Research' competitors either.
-Thus, I have no personal stake in Lam Research.
+For full disclosure, I should mention that I do not own any shares in Lam Research at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
 If you want to purchase shares or fractional shares of Lam Research, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business